hugecheese/morpheus/README.md

 # Morpheus TODO
 - Flexible way to handle parameters (or absense thereof) in rest client
+- Clean way of handling all endpoints without repetition (macros?)
+- `static` lifetime of tokens and other goods for easier thread management
 - Add caching of rooms and members to client

 # Matrix Spec TODO